kubernetes/test-infra/prow/getting_started_deploy.md

 1. [`bazel`](https://bazel.build/) build tool installed and working
 1. The prow `tackle` utility.
 It is recommended to use it by running `bazel run //prow/cmd/tackle` from `test-infra` directory, alternatively you can install it by running `go get -u k8s.io/test-infra/prow/cmd/tackle` (in that case you would also need go installed and working).
-1. A [personal access token][1] for the GitHub bot user you want to act as prow.
-If you're setting up prow for personal repo (not organization) then bot user == you (your GitHub account).

-   - Token must have `public_repo` and `repo:status` scopes (and repo for private repos), more details [here][8].
-   - Prow uploads this token into a secret in your cluster
-   - Bot user must have write access to the repo

-1. Optionally, credentials to a Kubernetes cluster

-   - Otherwise the tackle command can help you create one
+1. Optionally, credentials to a Kubernetes cluster (otherwise, `tackle` will help you create one)

 To install prow run the following from the `test-infra` directory and follow the on-screen instructions: